Tominous/gamer-bot/README.md

 # gamer-bot
-A games bot for Discord made during Discord Hack Week 2019
+A games bot for Discord made for Discord Hack Week 2019